-- 4.1 We seek to embed equality of access, opportunity and outcome for all members of our school community, within all aspects of school life. - 4.2 All staff, whether part time, full time or temporary will be treated fairly and with respect. - 4.3 Selection for employment, promotion, training or any other benefit will be on the basis of aptitude and ability.
+- 4.1 We seek to embed equality of access, opportunity and outcome for all members of our school community (staff, parents, pupils, governors) within all aspects of school life. - 4.2 All staff, whether part time, full time or temporary will be treated fairly and with respect. - 4.3 Selection for employment, promotion, training or any other benefit will be on the basis of aptitude and ability.